lixiangcog/CausalCTTA/README.md

 ## Data and checkpoints

-The anonymous supplementary data and checkpoint links are distributed separately from this source archive.
+The supplementary data and checkpoint links are distributed separately from this source archive.
 Arrange the extracted files as follows:

 ```text